HowToDoInJava

 </aiml>

-Once our custom aiml file is ready, we need to do generate corresponding entries for other folders parallel to aiml.
-To do it, we need to invoke the bot.writeAIMLFiles().
 I have created another java program called AddAiml.java for this purpose.
 Once you are done with the aiml editing, just run this program once before starting the bot.
 It will add these custom entries to the bot’s brain.

-package com.howtodoinjava.ai;
+package com.howtodoinjava.demo.chatbot;

 import java.io.File;